 Average number of hours spent on paid and unpaid work combined (total work burden) by sex

-Employment rate of persons aged 25-49 with a child under age 3 living in a household and with no children living in the household, by sex
+Employment rate of persons aged 25 to 49 with a child under the age of 3 living in the household and with no children living in the household by sex

-Proportion of couples with children less than 3 years old where the woman is not working while the man is working full time
+Proportion of couples with children under the age of 3 where the woman is not working and the man is working full-time

 Enrolment in pre-primary education